How to Clean Teak Furniture Properly

 Unlike other wood species, teak retains its natural oils and rubber even after being processed.
 This helps it withstand hard rains, severe snowstorms, and even scorching summer temperatures.

 As the teak is subjected to UV rays, wind, and other elements, it oxidizes and loses its oils.
 This causes the wood to change colors from golden brown to silver-gray.

 Remember: this is a purely cosmetic transformation and does not affect the wood’s structural integrity.

 Other factors that contribute to teak weathering include:

 - Change in lighting

 Teak can take anywhere between a few weeks and several months to weather, depending on where you live.
 For example, teak furniture usually fades more slowly in drier climates with occasional rainy spells.
-On the other hand, frequent exposure to moisture can speed up the weathering process.
+Frequent exposure to moisture can speed up the weathering process.

-Before you start breaking into a cold sweat, let us tell you this: it is pretty easy to clean teak.
-In most cases, you will only require a mild soap and water solution to wash teak furniture.
-But, of course, you can also use a teak cleaning product for the same results.
+The good news is that it’s fairly simple to clean teak outdoor furniture.
+In most cases, you will only need a mild soap and water solution to wash teak materials.
+Of course, you can also use a teak cleaning product.

-First, remove your patio furniture from direct sunlight to prevent the cleaning agents from drying out too quickly.
+- Remove your patio furniture from direct sunlight to prevent the cleaning agents from drying too quickly.

-Try and make a habit out of cleaning your teak furniture every year if possible.
-You should also wipe or rinse it off once in a while to get rid of loose dirt and debris.
+You should also wipe or rinse off your teak furniture once in a while to get rid of dirt and debris.
 This can save you the hassle of an intense cleaning session later down the line.